-Or as an by defining an environment variable for Dynaconf to use:
+Or by defining an environment variable for Dynaconf to use:

 Pulp can be configured to use authentication provided in the webserver outside of Pulp.
 This allows for integration with ldap for examples, through mod_ldap, or certificate based API access, etc.